Orthoepy. Modern spelling standards. Basic orthoepic rules of the modern Russian literary language. Moscow State University of Printing Arts

 The pronunciation of borrowed words should be checked in a dictionary.

-Speech norms act differently in different styles of pronunciation: in colloquial, in the style of public (bookish) speech, of which the first is realized in everyday communication, and the second - in reports, lectures, etc. The differences between them relate to the degree of reduction of vowels, simplification of consonant groups (in colloquial style, the reduction is more significant, the simplification is more intense), etc.
+Speech norms act differently in different styles of pronunciation: in colloquial, in the style of public (book) speech, of which the first is implemented in everyday communication, and the second - in reports, lectures, etc. The differences between them relate to the degree of reduction of vowels, simplification of consonant groups (in the colloquial style the reduction is more significant, the simplification is more intense), etc.

 Questions:

-1. What is the subject of study of orthoepy?
+1. What is the subject of the study of orthoepy?

-2. Describe the basic rules for the pronunciation of vowels.
+2. Describe the basic rules for pronunciation of vowel sounds.

-3. Describe the basic rules for the pronunciation of consonants.
+3. Describe the basic rules for the pronunciation of consonant sounds.

-4. Indicate the main features and pronunciation variants of certain grammatical forms acceptable by the literary norm.
+4. Indicate the main features and variants of pronunciation of individual grammatical forms acceptable by literary norms.

-5. Indicate the features of the pronunciation of some combinations of sounds and doubled consonants.
+5. Indicate the pronunciation features of some combinations of sounds and doubled consonants.

 6. Describe the main features of the pronunciation of vowels and consonants in foreign words.

-7. What are the main reasons for the appearance of pronunciation options and violations of the norms of literary pronunciation?
+7. What are the main reasons for the appearance of pronunciation variants and violations of the norms of literary pronunciation?

 Literature: